Module curlew.geology

 Either a pre-constructed neural field, explicit field or a set of

-constraints to use to construct a new SF representing this stratigraphic series.
+constraints to use to construct a new GeoField representing this stratigraphic series.

-Scalar value representing the basement contact of this stratigraphic series.
+Scalar value or isosurface name representing the basement contact of this stratigraphic series.
 This

 is important for unconformities, as only values greater than `base` are considered